scriptbuzz/aws-org-governance-security-guardrails/README.md

 # org-governance
-Automations and SCP policies I use frequently to apply from AWS Organization account to enforce best practices in sub-accounts
+ SCP policies I use frequently to apply from AWS Organization account to enforce best practices in sub-accounts.

 - SCP prevents actions against any role starting with OrgSec in sub-accounts